mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Three main types of Storage Gateway:

 - File gateway: store fiels as objects in Amazon S3, with a local cache for low-ltency access to your most recent used data.
-- volume gateway: block storage in Amazon S3 with point-in-time backups as Amaon EBS.
-- Gateway Virtual Tape Libraries (VTL): Back up data to Aazon S3 and archive in Amazon Glacier using your existing tape-based processes.
+- Tape Gateway: Gateway Virtual Tape Libraries (VTL).Back up data to Aazon S3 and archive in Amazon Glacier using your existing tape-based processes.
+- Volume gateway: iSCSI protocol, block storage in Amazon S3 with point-in-time backups as Amaon EBS.

+**Volume gateway** In two modes:  cached and stored.

+1. Cached mode:
+    - you store your primary data **in Amazon S3** and retain your frequently accessed data locally in cache.
+    - you can achieve substantial cost savings on primary storage, minimizing the need to scale your storage on-premises, while retaining low-latency access to your frequently accessed data.

+2. Stored mode:
+    - you store your entire data set **locally**, while making an asynchronous copy of your volume in Amazon S3 and point-in-time EBS snapshots.
+    - This mode provides durable and **inexpensive offsite backups** that you can recover locally, to another site or in Amazon EC2.

 ## Amazon Identity federation, IDF and SSO